NikkelM/JSON-to-Notion/README.md

 <h4><code>policy</code></h4>

-The policy to use when the value to the specified JSON key another JSON object.
+The policy to use when the value of the specified JSON key contains another JSON object.

 | Type | Default value | Possible values | Required |
 | --- | --- | --- | --- |